Avaiga/taipy-getting-started-core/index.md

 - Taipy Core provides easy management of multiple pipelines and end-user scenarios, which comes in handy in the context of Machine Learning or Mathematical optimization.

-To apprehend the Scenario Management aspect of Taipy, you need to understand four essential concepts.

 Each step of the **"Getting Started"** will focus on basic concepts of *Taipy*.
 Note that every step is dependent on the code of the previous one.
 After completing the last step, you will have the skills to develop your own Taipy application.